Community Conduct Policy

 2. Respect (and show Wesley College students they respect) that the College is inclusive and welcomes students and families from a variety of backgrounds and with different needs.

-3. Encourage Wesley College students to actively participate in the life of the College including in the many sporting and co-curricular activities available (noting that some will be compulsory and others option).
+3. Encourage Wesley College students to actively participate in the life of the College including in the many sporting and co-curricular activities available (noting that some will be compulsory and others optional).
 Please note that Saturday sport is compulsory on all weekends during the respective season for students from Years 7 to 12.

 4. If a member is a parent or guardian, be responsive to concerns raised by the College about their own child, including by being cooperative, providing information and attending meetings when required.

 5. If the member is a parent or guardian, keep the College informed about a child’s behavioural, educational, health or social/emotional needs, including by providing updated medical information as it becomes available.
-However, parents and guardians need to appreciate that while the College will take into account any new information, Wesley College cannot accommodate every need.
+However, parents and guardians need to appreciate that while the College will take into account any new information, the College cannot accommodate every need.

-6. If the member is a parent or guardian, keep the College informed about a child’s parenting arrangements, including any courts orders, Family Violence intervention Orders (FVIO) or Personal Safety Intervention Orders (PSIO) that may be in place and ensure that any updated/amended orders are provided to the College in a timely manner.
+6. If the member is a parent or guardian, keep the College informed about a child’s parenting arrangements, including any court orders, Family Violence Intervention Orders (FVIO) or Personal Safety Intervention Orders (PSIO) that may be in place and ensure that any updated/amended orders are provided to the College in a timely manner.
 The College may seek additional information regarding these arrangements as appropriate.
 However, members should not involve the College in parenting disputes, or expect the College to act as the go-between for estranged Members.

 7. Recognise the damage that gossip can do within a school community, and avoid unconstructed commentary (including criticism, uninformed rumour or speculation) with other members, including social media or other digital communication channels.